trombitassandor/ICMarkets/README.md

 The project is a starting point: handlers and services fetch from BlockCypher endpoints and store snapshots.

+Repo structure:
+- main (stable state only)
+- develop (development updates)
+- note, main & develop branches history might not align with best practices due to context of test

 # Task Description & Requirements:

 The purpose of this project is to validate the candidate's approach of designing a Web API.
 The app